 The workers in LGTM's work pool should not be confused with the "task workers" that run in the control pool.
 The latter are instances of a service that performs background tasks for the system.

 Each worker can access three types of resource:

 Workers can download source code from a repository.

 - File store

 Workers download files from the file store in the control pool.
-Files include Semmle Core files and project configuration files.
-After analysis, workers upload data to the file store—for example, project snapshots containing query results and a source archive.
+Files include CodeQL files and project configuration files.
+After analysis, workers upload data to the file store—for example, CodeQL databases for a project, which also contain query results and a source archive.